mridul037/mridul037/README.md

 **Quote of the hour:**

-If you learn how to solve problems, you can go through life and do pretty well.
+If you think it's simple, then you have misunderstood the problem.

-~ Gary Kildall
+~ Bjarne Stroustrup
 <pre>

 </pre>